andy9kv/Projects/Independently Moving Object Tracking.md

 3. Update X with the location of M'
 4. Update M with M'

-Below we see mask M from the previous frame (green) attempting to find the optimal M' by considering the key features (white) in the image, extracted by SIFT & Harris,
+Below we see mask M from the previous frame (green) attempting to find the optimal M' by considering the key features (white) in the image, extracted by SIFT & Harris.
+Although a perfect fit will not be found (M =/= M'), the green mask slides over the image until an M' with the least difference from M is found.

 <br><p align="center"> <img width="50%" height="50%" src="Project_Files/Object_Tracking/media/image5.gif" alt> </p><br>

 ## Implementation

 &nbsp;&nbsp;&nbsp;&nbsp;This algorithm was implemented in 500 lines of Python code.
 The code can be found [here](Project_Files/Object_Tracking/tracker.py).
-Running it may be difficult as it requires OpenCV, which can be notoriously difficult to install.
+Running it may be difficult as it requires OpenCV, which is notoriously difficult to install.
+The implementation is divided into three major parts: video reading and writing, feature extraction/correspondence, and mask creation/matching.
+The current implementation is rather slow, but it can be much quicker if the techniques used in my [Traffic Sign Detection project](Traffic%20Sign%20Detection.md)(such as lambda functions and vectorization) are used here.

 Libraries Used:
 * [OpenCV 3.3](https://opencv.org/opencv-3-3.html) - Image management and computer vision algorithm implementations